Identifying Markov chain models from time-to-event data: an algebraic approach: Application to transcriptional bursting models

 As discussed in Section~\ref{sec:rashomon}, several different models can lead to the same phase-type distribution.
 For instance, three exponential phase-type distribution data can have the same likelihood for models $M2$, $M4$, $M8$, $M9$.
 Furthermore, the states of these models can be interpreted in various ways.
 A possible interpretation is provided in the Table~\ref{table:models}.

 In this subsection we test the possibility to discriminate between solvable variant models using measurements of state lifetimes or probabilities.
-State occupation probabilities can be measured using various techniques, for instance single molecule methylation footprinting \cite{krebs2021studying,kleinendorst2021genome}.
+The probability that a given state is occupied can be estimated from experimantal data such as single molecule DNA footprinting assays \cite{krebs2021studying,kleinendorst2021genome}.

 Proposition~\ref{prop:mappings} shows that state lifetimes can not discriminate between models $M4$,$M8$,$M9$.